Frequently Asked Questions

 SOBATAM Groups: For associations, families or any entity with 8 or more members.

 SOBATAM Pool.
-For individuals that do not belong to a group of 8 or more members.
+For individuals who do not belong to a group of 8 or more members.

 SOBATAM Pool for families.
 For a group of 2 to 7 people who join the SOBATAM Pool and share the same point of contact as the interface to SOBATAM for communication and financial contributions.
 Specifically designed to accommodate families.